ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 fundamental shifts is the usage of BaaS that a platform provides.
 For example, if you're trying to store data in AWS, you have to acknowledge that AWS DynamoDB and S3 are the new fundamentals.
-Failure to recognise this, there will be a lot of time-consuming debates when what we're trying to do is to create a simple solution.
-You need to be familiar with your BaaS.
+Failure to recognise this, there will be a lot of time-consuming debates.

-Approaches that teams might take might not be applicable anymore without embracing these new fundamentals.
+Some approaches that teams might take might not be applicable anymore if they don't embrace these new fundamentals.
 For example, it's a known approach for teams to iterate with a simpler solution first, such as by utilising HashMap or file systems to store their data.
 As FaaS is inherently stateless, you wouldn't be able to utilise HashMaps nor filesystems.
 How then can you embrace the idea of validating your solution with simple solutions?
 One way to think of this fundamental shift is, S3 is your new file system, DynamoDB is your new in-memory hash, and SQS is your new in-memory queue.
 You should be able to use these services without hesitation.